andrew-werderman/proj7-auth/README.md

 You have a minimal implementation of password- and token-based authentication modules in "Auth" folder, using which you can create authenticated RESTful API-based services.

-Implemented and Maintained by Andrew Werderman. (amwerderman@gmail.com)
+Implemented and maintained by Andrew Werderman. (amwerderman@gmail.com)

 ## Functionality